Extensive compressor reviews and FAQ

 -Emulating some of the tone and envelope qualities associated with older recordings (Motown, early rock and funk, etc.) in which tube and transformer-based recording equipment and reel-to-reel tape recorders got "saturated" by the bass signal.
 That saturation compressed the recorded tracks.

 Some amount of dynamic control can be achieved just using your fingers, and that is a really important goal to work towards while practicing.
 However some signal spikes can't be prevented with your hands, such as a resonant peak from an envelope filter, or a flanger or delay set to high resonance.
-And some players like to rock out with wild abandon, which means they need a limiter to keep their signal in check.
+And some players like to rock out with wild abandon, which means they need a limiter to keep their signal in check, to avoid unwanted speaker distortion.